 Integrated Aquaponics Demonstrations at the Dartmouth Organic Farm

-Our exploratory aquaponics study maximized greenhouse production space by converting storage tanks for solar heated water to an integrated crop system with basil and lettuce grown on floating rafts and tilapia and several species of native fish raised in the algae rich water.
+Our exploratory aquaponics study maximized greenhouse production space by converting storage tanks for solar heated water to an integrated crop system with basil grown on floating rafts and tilapia raised in the algae rich water.
 The project gave undergraduate students a great hands-on opportunity to learn about experimental design, sampling procedures, and basic data analysis.
 Note before and after images above.

 New micro-algae raceway cultivator nearly complete at Dartmouth College Organic farm.
 Cultivator will support research on alternative fish feeds for Nile Tilapia.